 An employee at Pratt Industries was killed last week when he was caught in a conveyer belt at the company’s bio-energy plant in Savannah, Georgia.
 According to reports, 31-year-old Charles Alan Lemaster was apparently clearing debris below a feeder that carried wood chips into the gassifier when his left arm and hand got stuck and he was pulled into the conveyer belt structure.
 Lemaster reportedly sustained extensive injuries in the accident, which took place on December 4, and may have suffocated in the wood chips.
 He was pronounced dead at the scene of the Georgia workplace accident.
-If you have lost a loved one in a fatal work-related accident in Georgia, contact our workers’ compensation lawyers at Rechtman & Spevak for legal help.
+If you have lost a loved one in a fatal work-related accident in Georgia, contact our workers' compensation attorneys at Rechtman & Spevak for legal help.

 Protecting Workers from On-the-Job Injuries